rsmeghana8/Traffic_signs_detection/README.md

 ![results](https://github.com/rsmeghana8/Traffic_signs_detection/assets/57563443/573f37f9-6f95-43a3-b911-a8ed63905b08)

-When top 10 layers were frozen, the model trained for same 100 epochs performanced very poorly
+When top 10 layers were frozen, the model trained for same 100 epochs performanced very poorly, so we can discord this experiment

 |      Epochs   |  Train mAP50    | Test mAP50 |
 | :------------ |:---------------:| ----------:|